Your Feedback Home Page Return to Folk Page

 Cloudstreet

-Here they are again - and Llantrisant Folk Club is looking forward so much to seeing and hearing them.
+Here they are again - and Llantrisant Folk Club is looking forward so much to seeing and hearing them!
 When Nicole Murray and John Thompson drove into the Windsor Hotel's car park in their much-loved camper van to share with us what they called "hot harmonies and beautiful ballads", we didn't know what had hit us.
 Cloudstreet kept the audience on the edge of their seats with their stunning, inventive takes on international folk song - it's intelligent refreshment for the mind and body, and it's fascinating fun, too!

 Nicole and John are experts on the flute and strings - other experts on Australian tradition are Nancy Kerr and James Fagan, who expound enthusiastically: "A delightful duo who not only inspire one another but put an indelible smile on the faces of their audiences.
 Strong harmonies, side-splitting stories and ballads brought to life in a way we hadn't seen before."

-Last appearance at Llantrisant Folk Club - Wednesday 21st June 2006
+Last appearance at Llantrisant Folk Club - Wednesday 25th August, 2010

 Pete Coe